snasirca/mikado-graph-generator/README.md

 ### Prerequisites

 Ensure you have *GraphViz* installed.
-On macOS you can install it using Homebrew with the following command:
+On MacOS you can install it using Homebrew with the following command:

 ```bash
 brew install graphviz